 - The course of supervisor/pupil interactions and reflections on both the supervisor's and the pupil's work.
 Pupils will regularly provide their supervisors with written work which supervisors are asked to consider promptly, generally giving a grade according to chambers' mark scheme and always giving appropriate oral feedback; a record of the grades should be kept.
-Progress is also being monitored by the regular informal and formal reviews, which take place during and at the end of a 'seat' respectively and are overseen by the Head of Pupillage.
-After a decision on tenancy has been made, generally in early July, there will be a review by the Head of Pupillage to consider what areas of training remain to be addressed during the remaining months of pupillage.
-Where necessary, arrangements will be made for pupils to experience new aspects of work.

-- Unassessed advocacy training delivered by an experienced member of chambers who delivers such training for their Inn (previously Steve Innes).
+Progress is also being monitored by the regular informal and formal reviews, which take place during and at the end of a 'seat' respectively and are overseen by the Chair of the Pupillage Recruitment Committee.
+After a decision on tenancy has been made, generally in early July, there will be a review by the Chair of the Pupillage Recruitment Committee to consider what areas of training remain to be addressed during the remaining months of pupillage.
+Where necessary, arrangements will be made for pupils to experience new aspects of work. - Unassessed advocacy training delivered by an experienced member of chambers who delivers such training for their Inn.
 This is provided before the two assessed moots/ advocacy exercises. - The two assessed moots/ advocacy exercises generally judged by members of the judiciary.
-Feedback is provided by the judges, members of the recruitment committee present and by supervisors on both the skeleton arguments and the oral advocacy of pupils.
-Performance is also discussed during the scheduled informal and formal reviews with supervisors and the Head of Pupillage. - 3-4 pieces of assessed written work are set and graded according to chambers' mark scheme by experienced members of chambers who do not supervise the pupil. - It is expected that negotiation skills will be developed to some degree by observation of supervisors.
+Feedback is provided by the judges, members of the Pupillage Recruitment Committee present and by supervisors on both the skeleton arguments and the oral advocacy of pupils.
+Performance is also discussed during the scheduled informal and formal reviews with supervisors and the Chair of the Pupillage Recruitment Committee.

+- 3-4 pieces of assessed written work are set and graded according to chambers' mark scheme by experienced members of chambers who do not supervise the pupil. - It is expected that negotiation skills will be developed to some degree by observation of supervisors.
 However, if possible, arrangements will also be made for pupils to attend and observe at least one mediation and, if possible and appropriate, for internal or external training to be provided in both negotiation and in the drafting of settlement agreements and consent orders.
-In 2019/20, a training programme in negotiation was devised and delivered by Carl Troman, a member of chambers who is a trained and experienced mediator. - The First Days on You Feet Training delivered by a range of members of chambers is a 1 day session delivered by a range of members of chambers, which focuses on teaching and preparing pupils for practicalities of the kind of court hearings they are likely to encounter in their early days in Court in their own right. - The pupils are all to attend the Professional Negligence Bar Association's Professional Liability day in October.
+In 2022/23, a training programme in negotiation was devised and delivered by a member of chambers who is a trained and experienced mediator. - The First Days on Your Feet Training delivered by a range of members of chambers is a 1 day session delivered by a range of members of chambers, which focuses on teaching and preparing pupils for practicalities of the kind of court hearings they are likely to encounter in their early days in Court in their own right.